gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 - first and foremost we need Kubernetes, we would use managed Kubernetes if it would be available
 - we need a highly available SQL database, but RDS or CloudSQL is not available
-- we need networking and security products and secure defaults that hyperscalers get right.
-We have to work even for the basics on Hetzner.
+- virtual networks and security groups, we had to work even for basic network and host security on Hetzner

 ### Addressing the missing managed Kubernetes